-When you win the lottery, there are two ways to receive your prize: as an annuity or as a lump sum.
+When you win the lottery, there are two ways to receive your prize: an annuity or a lump sum.
 Which option is better?
 That depends on your individual circumstances.
 In this guide, we will discuss the pros and cons of each option and help you decide which is the best choice for you!

 Lottery Payout or Lump Sum?

 If you win the lottery, you must decide whether to collect the money all at once or over a long time.